sqlraft/hctree/doc/hctree/replication.md

 ```
     /*
     ** Initialize the main database for replication.
+Return SQLITE_OK if
+    ** successful.
+Otherwise, return an SQLite error code and leave an
+    ** English language error message in the db handle for sqlite3_errmsg().
     */
     int sqlite3_hct_journal_init(sqlite3 *db);
 ```

-This API must be called before the database is created - immediately after an empty db is opened.
-Then, when the database is created, it sets a header flag to mark it as a replication database and ensures that the special sqlite\_hct\_journal and sqlite\_hct\_baseline tables are created:
+When this API is called, the following must be true:

+  *  The database must be completely empty (contain zero tables),
+  *  The connection passed as the argument must be the only connection open on the database, and
+  *  There must not be an open transaction on the database connection.

+Some attempt is made to verify the three conditions above, but race conditions are possible.
+For example, if another thread opens a connection to the database while sqlite3\_hct\_journal\_init() is being called, database corruption may follow.

+The "replication" setting is persistent - this API function must only be called once, not every time the database is opened.
+In practice, a database suports replication if it contains the following tables (which are created by the sqlite3\_hct\_journal\_write() call:

 ```
     CREATE TABLE sqlite_hct_journal(